ipetrovbg/obsidian-plugin-test/Note.md

 SELECT * FROM "" WHERE
 ```

-some test for git syncing.
+some test for git syncing (update).